February 28, 2020

 - Among the bills on committee agendas next week:

-A.1931 (Zebrowski)/S.982 (Breslin), which would require that every banking institution maintaining checking accounts for customers shall pay checks in the order received within the account balance, passed the Assembly Banks Committee.
-NYBA opposes this legislation.
+- A.9677 (Abinanti)/S.982 (Breslin), would require that every banking institution maintaining checking accounts for customers shall either pay checks in the order received or from smallest amount to largest.
+NYBA opposes this bill.

 Federal Legislative Developments

 - The House Financial Services Committee approved several bills today that would significantly increase resources for housing, promote fair housing goals, and track HUD’s Community Development Block Grants.
 In addition, the Committee advanced two bills that would require publicly traded companies to disclose details of their spending on political activities.

 Federal Regulatory Developments

 - The CFPB published additional provisions to its third-party debt collection proposal, specifically related to time-barred debt.
 The proposal would require debt collectors to make certain disclosures if they know, or should know, that the debt has run past its statute of limitations.
 For example, the collector would have to inform the borrower that making a payment on a debt can restart the statute of limitations and enable a collector to sue.

 - The Defense Department withdrew a provision of an interpretive rule related to vehicle loans under the Military Lending Act that finance GAP, or Guaranteed Auto Protection.
 The withdrawal of the provision resolves an inconsistency which created significant liability for lenders.

 - The FHFA has issued a request for comments on eligibility membership requirements in the Federal Home Loan Bank System.

 - The CFPB has issued an updated Frequently Asked Question (FAQ) resource on the TILA-RESPA Integrated Disclosure Rule (TRID) to address the issue of lender credits.